The LSST-DESC 3x2pt Tomography Optimization Challenge: Challenge Design

 The \textsc{Random} algorithm randomly assigned galaxies to each tomographic bin, resulting in bins which each had the same $n(z)$, on average (the random noise fluctuations are very small when using this number of galaxies).
 Using this method, we expect that increasing the number of bins should not increase any metric score, since bins are maximally correlated.
 We find this to be true for all our metrics.

-The \textsc{IBandOnly} method used only the $i$-band to select tomographic bins, splitting galaxies in equal-sized bins in this magnitude.
-We expect only a small increase in metric score with the number of bins, and also that the addition of the $g$-band should make no difference to scores.
+The \textsc{IBandOnly} method used only the $i$-band to select bin assignments.
+Edge values of bins in $i$ were chosen such that each bin had the same number of training galaxies in, and then test sample galaxies assigned to a bin based only on their $i$ band value.
+The band correlates only weakly with redshift, so the scores of the method are poor.
+We expect only a small increase in metric score with the number of bins, and also that the addition of the $g$-band should make no difference to scores, because that column of data is not used in the method.
 Again, we find this to be true.